Canon 1Ds Mark II vs 50D

 |Canon 1Ds« »||Y||-||-||-||-||-||FW||-||-||-||Canon 1Ds|

 Both the 1Ds Mark II and the 50D have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 50D was followed by the Canon 60D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1Ds Mark II vs 50D